MartinThoma/MartinThoma.github.io/_posts/2013-08-25-intersection-two-normal-subgroups-normal-subgroup.md

 title: Why is the intersection of two normal subgroups a normal subgroup?
 author: Martin Thoma
 date: 2013-08-25 18:04:56.000000000 +02:00
-categories:
-- Mathematics
+category: Mathematics
-tags:
-- mathematics
-- Algebra
+tags: mathematics, Algebra
 featured_image: 2013/08/algebra-thumb.jpg
 ---
 Let $(G, \cdot)$ be a group and $X \lhd G$ and $Y \lhd G$ be two normal subgroups.